topio1/linkedin-skill-assessments-quizzes/google-cloud-platform/gcp-quiz.md

 - [ ] Analyze machine usage to verify that machines will be on for more that 25% of the time, and verify that sustained use discounts have been automatically applied to your bill.
 - [ ] Analyze machine usage to verify that machines will be on for more than 25% of the time and purchase contained use discounts.
 - [ ] Analyze machine usage to verify that machines will be on for more than 25% of the time and purchase sustained use discounts.

+#### Q46.
+You need to Quickly build an application that logs all file uploads to a Cloud Storage bucket.
+Which service do you select?

+- [ ] Cloud Functions.
+- [ ] Google Compute Engine.
+- [ ] Cloud Run
+- [ ] Google Kubernetes Engine